Best Time to Have a Garage Door Installed

 Which parts should you routinely lubricate and clean?

-• Tracks: The tracks are vital to the garage door’s mobility.
+- Tracks: The tracks are vital to the garage door’s mobility.
 You shouldn’t lubricate them directly, though they will likely come into contact with lubrication used for steel rollers.
 Wiping the tracks with a clean cloth to remove dust and dirt will create optimal conditions for the rollers to glide soundlessly.
+If you are going to lubricate the tracks be sure to avoid common household spray lubricants like WD40 and use a proper garage door lubricant to avoid any residue.

 If you can no longer maintain any of the parts listed above with regular greasing, it may be time to replace them.
 Worn components like rollers, springs and tracks all increase noise levels when they start squeaking and screeching.